aneldev/dyna-object-assign/README.md

 > dynaObjectAssign(objA. objB)
 { name: 'John',
-  age: 32,                      // and not undefined!
+  age: 32,                      // it is still 32 and overriden with undefined
   address: 'Lungerstrasse 12',
   city: null }
 ```